Paul the Apostle

 Fourteen of the 27 books in the New Testament have traditionally been attributed to Paul.
-Seven of the Pauline epistles are undisputed by scholars as being authentic, with varying degrees of argument about the remainder.
-Pauline authorship of the Epistle to the Hebrews is not asserted in the Epistle itself and was already doubted in the 2nd and 3rd centuries.
-It was almost unquestioningly accepted from the 5th to the 16th centuries that Paul was the author of Hebrews, but that view is now almost universally rejected by scholars.
+Seven of the Pauline epistles are undisputed by scholars as being authentic.
+Of the other six, Ephesians, 1 and 2 Timothy, and Titus are generally considered pseudepigraphical, while Colossians and 2 Thessalonians are debated.
+Pauline authorship of the Epistle to the Hebrews is almost universally rejected by scholars.
 The other six are believed by some scholars to have come from followers writing in his name, using material from Paul's surviving letters and letters written by him that no longer survive.
-Other scholars argue that the idea of a pseudonymous author for the disputed epistles raises many problems.

-Today, Paul's epistles continue to be vital roots of the theology, worship and pastoral life in the Latin and Protestant traditions of the West, as well as the Eastern Catholic and Orthodox traditions of the East.
-Paul's influence on Christian thought and practice has been characterized as being as "profound as it is pervasive", among that of many other apostles and missionaries involved in the spread of the Christian faith.
+Today, Paul's epistles continue to be vital roots of the theology, worship, and pastoral life in the Latin and Protestant traditions of the West, as well as the Eastern Catholic and Orthodox traditions of the East.
+Paul's influence on Christian thought and practice is pervasive in scope and profound in impact.
+Christians, notably in the Lutheran tradition, have read Paul as advocating a law-free Gospel against Judaism.
+He has been accused of corrupting or hijacking Christianity, often by introducing pagan or Hellenistic themes to the early church.
+There has recently been increasing acceptance of Paul as a fundamentally Jewish figure in line with the original disciples in Jerusalem over past interpretations, manifested through movements like "Paul Within Judaism".